fallen-icarus/cardano-options/README.md

 ## Features Discussion
 A discussion of features unique to Cardano-Options.

+### Trade-able Options Contracts
+Querying the location and the right to exercise an (unexpired) option is fully encapsulated in the `ContractID` "Key" Beacon Token.
+These tokens can be traded on a secondary market, just like in traditional options markets.
+With enough liquidity, option buyers may buy options speculatively, with confidence they'd be able to sell them to a market maker (instead of having to exercise it themselves).

+[Secondary Market Stuff]

 ### Staking Script Credentials
 Since owner-related actions of script addresses are overloaded to the staking credentials, users can secure their addresses either with a simple stake key or a more complex stake script (Native or Plutus).
 In the case of simple stake key, a regular signature from the stake key will suffice.
 In the case of a script however, the staking script must be executed (i.e. withdraw 0 ADA from rewards) in the same TX.
 This means stake address registration is not necessary when using simple stake keys, but is necessary when using staking scripts.